The biggest problem for website owners and marketers in 2018 and beyond isn’t the tools available. It’s figuring out how

 It’s the most useful keyword tool that I’ve seen yet.
 I’ll cover a few key ideas here, but I highly recommend reading their comprehensive introductory post to get a sense of all the definitions & features.

-There’s one key feature of this tool: pulling a ton of keyword variations straight from the source.
+There’s one key feature of this tool: pulling a ton of keyword variations from Google Searches in a very similar way to Google Autocomplete.
 Google Autocomplete is one of the most useful keyword research tools because the variations not only give you longer-tail, more specific terms to target, but they also provide a window into user intent.

 With the launch of Keywords Explorer 2.0 – Ahrefs pulls in ClickStream data.
 ClickStream data gets a little technical – if you are interested, you can learn more about it here.
 For our purposes, it’s sufficient to say that Ahrefs’ keyword data is accurate enough to make marketing decisions with.